thesp0nge/dawnscanner/Roadmap.md

 ## Version 0.80

 * adding test for CVE-2013-2090 _if CVE will be approved_
+* adding test for CVE-2013-2065 _if CVE will be approved_
 * adding test for CVE-2010-1330
 * adding test for CVE-2011-0447
 * adding test for CVE-2011-0446